 PC Partner Dongguan uses various kinds of packaging materials and components in its production process.
-Designers consider environmental-friendliness when designing the packaging in order to minimize the use of materials as long as the packaging serves its purpose, and putting the best efforts to choose recyclable or environmental friendly materials to reduce the impact on the environment.
-Materials have been chosen carefully since all materials used to conform with all relevant laws and regulations and customers' requirements, such as the Restriction of Hazardous Substances (RoHS) directive and the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) regulations, in order to reduce the impact to the environment.
+Designers consider environmental-friendliness when designing the packaging in order to minimise the use of materials as long as the packaging serves its purpose, and putting the best efforts to choose recyclable or environmentally friendly materials to reduce the impact on the environment.
+Materials have been chosen carefully since all materials used to conform with all relevant laws and regulations and customers' requirements, such as the Restriction of Hazardous Substances ("RoHS") directive and the Registration, Evaluation, Authorisation and Restriction of Chemicals ("REACH") regulations, in order to reduce the impact to the environment.

-During the reporting period, 0.2411 tonnes of packaging material per million HK\$ of cost of production output were used for finished goods.
+During the Reporting Period, 0.2116 tonnes of packaging material per million HK\$ of cost of production output were used for finished goods, representing a decrease of 12.24% as compared to 2021 due to improved design packaging.

 A3.
-The Environment and Natural Resources GRI 103, 303, 304, 306
+The Environment and Natural Resources GRI 3, 303, 306

 As disclosed above, the environmental impacts brought by PC Partner Dongguan include the emissions of GHG associated with business air travels, usage of electricity and the consumption of paper during our office operations, thus PC Partner Dongguan's impacts on the environment and natural resources are limited.
 PC Partner Dongguan will continue to assess the environmental risks of its business, review its environmental practices, adopt more resource-saving and environmentally-friendly measures to minimise its impacts on the natural environment as well as to comply with the laws and regulations applicable to PC Partner Dongguan's emissions and use of resources.
-Policies such as the GHG Management Guideline (《溫室氣體管理指引》), the Exhaust Gas Control Procedure (《廢氣控制程序》), the Waste Effluent Control Procedure (《廢來檢管理工作指引》) and the Energy Management Procedure (《能源管理程序》) were formulated to ensure PC Partner Dongguan's impacts on the natural environment and resources can be minimized.
+Policies such as the GHG Management Guideline (《溫室氣體管理指引》), the Exhaust Gas Control Procedure (《廢氣控制程序》), the Waste Effluent Control Procedure (《廢來物管理工作指引》) and the Energy Management Procedure (《能源管理程序》) were formulated to ensure PC Partner Dongguan's impacts on the natural environment and resources can be minimised.

 PC Partner Dongguan has taken actions to minimise reliance on natural resources such as oil and natural gas, and place more reliance on environmental-friendly energy such as solar energy, by setting up root-top solar panels to generate heat for hot water consumption in the factory dormitory.
 PC Partner Dongguan keeps reducing paper consumption in daily business and operation by upgrading the office automation system to reduce paper consumption.
-PC Partner Dongguan has started to adopt more environmental friendly packaging materials with less paper applied on finished products packaging of the brand products.
+PC Partner Dongguan has started to adopt more environmentally friendly packaging materials with less paper applied on finished products packaging of the brand products.
 Packaging has been redesigned for a more compact size in order to consume less paper and plastic.
 All these actions to reduce consumption of natural resources have been embedded in the daily business and operation.

 A4.
-Climate Change GRI 102, 103, 201
+Climate Change GRI 2, 3, 201